-- Bank address register a software (command) loadable internal register that supplies the high order bits of address when legacy 24-bit addresses are in use. - Extended address mode a bank address register bit that changes all legacy commands to expect 32 bits of address supplied from the host system. - New commands that perform both legacy and new functions, which expect 32-bit address.
+- ■Bank address register a software (command) loadable internal register that supplies the high order bits of address when legacy 24-bit addresses are in use. - ■Extended address mode a bank address register bit that changes all legacy commands to expect 32 bits of address supplied from the host system. - ■New commands that perform both legacy and new functions, which expect 32-bit address.

-The default condition at power-up or reset, is the Bank address register loaded with zeros and the extended address mode set for 24-bit addresses.
+The default condition at power-up and after reset, is the Bank address register loaded with zeros and the extended address mode set for 24-bit addresses.
 This enables legacy software compatible access to the first 128 Mbits of a device.

-The S25FL127S, 128 Mb density member of the FL-S Family, supports the extended address features in the same way but in essence ignores bits 31 to 24 of any address because the main flash array only needs 24 bits of address.
+The S25FL128S device supports the extended address features in the same way but in essence ignores bits 31 to 24 of any address because the main flash array only needs 24 bits of address.
 This enables simple migration from the 128-Mb density to higher density devices without changing the address handling aspects of software.